Skip to content

 • Sustainable Pace: Maintain a velocity that allows for quality rather than rushing

-"In Agile, technical debt isn't just a development concern—a product management responsibility."
+"In Agile, technical debt isn't just a development concern— but a product management responsibility."

 Agile teams that neglect technical debt often find their velocity decreases over time as the burden of working with problematic code increases.
 By contrast, teams that manage debt effectively maintain consistent delivery speed over the long term.